Ductile Iron Pile Products

 End-bearing & Friction Piles

-Ductile Iron Piles are manufactured by TRM and employ a Plug & Drive connection system consisting of a tapered socket with an internal shoulder for full engagement at one end and a tapered spigot at the other end.
-This allows the individual pile sections to be connected together to form a pile shaft of any length without the use of special tools.
+Ductile Iron Piles have been manufactured by Tiroler Rohre GmbH (TRM) in Austria for over 35 years.
+Each modular pile section features a Plug & Drive connection consisting of a tapered socket with an internal shoulder for full engagement at one end and a tapered spigot at the other end.
+This allows the individual pile sections to be connected together to form a pile shaft of virtually any length without the use of special tools.
 The connection is formed by elastic deformation of the ductile iron and by cold welding of the friction surfaces.
-This joint exhibits high-compressive strength and superior resistance to bending, such that the rotational stiffness of the joint is greater than the pile material itself.
-This connection method eliminates the need for threads, couplers, pins and keys and welding/splicing on the job site.
+This joint exhibits high-compressive strength and superior resistance to bending, such that the rotational stiffness of the joint is greater than the main pile shaft.
+This connection method eliminates the need for threads, couplers, pins and keys and field welding/splicing on the job site.

-Ductile Iron piles are manufactured in standard lengths of 5 meters (16.4 feet).
-Overall pile lengths are slightly longer and range from 16.9 ft (5.15 meters) to 17.2 ft (5.25 meters).
-The piles are available in multiple diameters and wall thicknesses to suit the project needs.
+Ductile Iron piles are manufactured in standard (usable) lengths of 5 meters (16.4 feet).
+Overall pile lengths including the bell (socket) are slightly longer and range from 16.9 ft (5.15 meters) to 17.2 ft (5.25 meters).
+Piles are available in multiple diameters and wall thicknesses to suit project needs.
 Details of the dimensional characteristics are provided below:

 The same pile sections are used for both end-bearing and friction applications.
-However, the various accessories are specific to the type of application:
+However, the various accessories are specific to the type of application and method for loading resistance:

-Alternative pile caps for end-bearing (non-friction) piles used when driving through harder material such as partially weathered rock or glacial till.
+Alternative pile caps for dry installation methods, typically for end-bearing (non-friction) piles, used when driving through harder material such as partially weathered rock or glacial till.

 Conical Grout Shoe

-Conical grout caps are used for installation of Friction piles.
-Grout shoes have a larger diameter than the pile, creating an annulus around the pile which enables the placement of fine-aggregate concrete (grout) over the full length of the pile shaft.
-Grout shoe diameters range from 220 mm (8.7 in) to 370 mm (14.6 in).
-Appropriate cap sizes depends on the pile size, soil conditions and desired frictional capacity.
+Conical grout shoes are used for installation of grouted friction piles.
+Grout shoes have a larger diameter than the pile, creating an annulus around the pile which enables the placement of fine-aggregate concrete (grout) to encapsulate the full length of the pile shaft.
+Grout shoe diameters range from 150 mm (5.9 in) to 370 mm (14.6 in).
+Appropriate cap sizes depends on the pile size, soil conditions, hammer size and desired design capacity.

-A coupler is used to connect two partial pile sections in place of the standard spigot and socket joint.
-Couplers are often used when DIPs are being driven in low headroom environments where pile sections must be cut.
-For standard applications, deploying the Plug and Drive connections, couplers are not required.
+A coupler is used to connect two partial pile sections in place of the standard spigot and socket connection.
+Couplers are most often used when piles are driven in low headroom environments where pile sections must be cut for overhead access.
+Couplers are not required for standard applications with full-length pile sections utilizing the Plug and Drive connections.

-The saddles form a load-transfer system for laying water pipes on piling.
-The saddle ensures uniform distribution of strain loads running from the pipeline into the pile head: for instance dead load, water load, backfilling load, surface loads and rolling loads.
+The saddles form a load-transfer system for laying water or utility pipes on piling.
+The saddle ensures uniform distribution of loads running from the pipeline into the pile head including dead load, water load, backfilling load, surface loads and rolling loads.
 The saddle is a solid cast iron molded part, with a specially-calculated width and bend radius for each pipe, in order to prevent punching.
 A flange in the lower section facilitates laying and a corrosion-resistant rubber layer is used to fit the pipe-saddle contact correctly.

-A driving shank is a specialized attachment that facilitates the driving of the piles using conventional hydraulic breaker hammers.
-Driving shanks are specially fabricated and hardened to withstand the high driving stresses during installation.
-Driving shanks are available as 1) dry shanks for installation of end-bearing piles and 2) wet shanks to facilitate grout injection into the pile interior during installation of grouted Friction piles.
-The grout box is designed to surround the wet shank and provide a grout reservoir during friction pile installation.
+A drive shank is a specialized attachment that facilitates the driving of the piles using conventional hydraulic percussion (breaker) hammers.
+Drive shanks are specially fabricated and hardened to withstand the high driving stresses during installation.
+Drive shanks are available as 1) solid or dry shanks for installation of dry piles (ungrouted during driving) and 2) wet or grouting shanks to facilitate grout injection into the pile interior during installation of grouted piles.
+The grout box is designed to surround the wet shank and provide a grout reservoir during grouted pile installation.
 A wet shank and grout box are used in concert.

 Ductile Iron Piles are comprised of grey cast iron, which has been used for commercial pipeline construction since the early 1800s.